arrow-time/Analysis-of-the-5-Stages-of-Cosmic-Expansion/README.md

 ### Five Phases of Cosmic Expansion: Accelerated and Decelerated Expansion, Accelerated and Decelerated Contraction, and Equilibrium Oscillation

 Before the Big Bang, the universe existed in a highly compressed state, known as the Pre-Big Bang Initial State (Stage 0) .
 In this state, the universe’s SEQ (Spacetime Energy Quantum) network was tightly packed, with resonant frequencies nearly at zero.
-This low-entropy condition was characterized by a few SEQ possessing high spin kinetic energy, while the majority had very low spin kinetic energy, forming a High-energy Aggregation State.
+This low-entropy condition was characterized by a few SEQ possessing high energy, while the majority had very low energy, forming a High-energy Aggregation State.

 In Stage 1, the universe entered a phase where compression potential energy was converted into kinetic energy.
 This marked the beginning of cosmic expansion.
 As the elastic compression potential energy was released, it transformed into the kinetic energy driving the universe’s rapid expansion.
 During this stage, the universe experienced accelerating expansion, maintaining a relatively low entropy state, yet with a high concentration of energy and a rapid increase in entropy.